Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Store Creamy Chicken Corn Chowder

 IN THE FRIDGE: To store this chicken chowder, you will need to allow it to cool completely in the pot before transferring it to an airtight container.
-You can keep it in the refrigerator for up to 4 days.

-IN THE FREEZER: I do not recommend freezing soups and chowders with dairy (like the heavy cream) as the dairy tends to cause the chowder to separate once frozen and then thawed.
-It is best to cut this recipe in half if you feel you will have more leftovers than you can eat.
+IN THE FREEZER: I do not recommend freezing soups and chowders with dairy (like heavy cream) as the dairy tends to cause the chowder to separate once frozen and then thawed.

-overhead shot of Chicken Corn Chowder
+a bowl of Chicken Corn Chowder topped with a spoon

 You’ll Love This Recipe For Chicken Corn Chowder